-Over the past three decades, the Cooperative for Human Services has developed many creative and innovative housing models to meet the individualized needs and preferences of adults with special needs and their family members.
+Over the past four decades, Cooperative for Human Services has developed many creative and innovative housing models to meet the individualized needs and preferences of adults with special needs and their family members.
 Our core values and person-centered philosophy is evident in all of our homes and supports which:

 - Reflect each person’s interests, preferences and needs

 - Provide private living areas that are practical and personalized, comforting, and gently stimulating (as appropriate) through the use of color, texture and lighting

-- Provide an oasis of comfort, care and rejuvenation, while fostering personal independence and success; and
+- Provide an oasis of comfort, care and rejuvenation, while fostering personal independence and success

 - Encourage people to participate in personal routines, share in household responsibilities and explore recreational activities at a pace that matches each individual’s ability, skills and health status